 When Josh Crowe took his first job as a Chief Information Officer (CIO) 20 years ago, things were vastly different.
 Here, the Chief Technology Officer (CTO) of Sungard Availability Services (Sungard AS) leverages that experience to talk about the role of the CIO then and now and how we can ease the transition.

 Q: Josh, how would you define the role of the CIO today and how has it changed over the last three to five years?

-Josh: At one time, the CIO was more of a cost center manager, responsible for leading information technology, application and even facilities teams as they supplied IT services to the internal users of an organization.
+Josh: At one time, the CIO was more of a cost centre manager, responsible for leading information technology, application and even facilities teams as they supplied IT services to the internal users of an organisation.
 Most CIO roles today have some element of responsibility for the product and service areas of the business, particularly as businesses expand their offerings with digital delivery aspects.